-Purchasing bags of garden soil enriched with the nutrients the soil lacks is one option.
+One option is purchasing bags of garden soil enriched with the nutrients the soil lacks.
 However, it can be expensive.
 Trucking in a quantity of topsoil is another choice.
-Adding soil enrichment products, such as compost, to the flower bed soil until it tests positively for sufficient nutrient content is an option that many experts highly recommend.
+Adding soil enrichment products, such as compost, to the flower bed soil until it tests positively for sufficient nutrient content is an option many experts highly recommend.

 Get the Most from Compost

-Master gardeners are virtually unanimous in recommending a properly balanced soil for the best and brightest flowers.
+Master gardeners are virtually unanimous in recommending adequately balanced soil for the best and brightest flowers.
 Many endorse compost — a mixture of decaying organic matter — as an environmentally friendly and effective soil booster.